 You should always use a wire brush to clean the joint right before you begin welding.
 It’s best to have several brushes; mark them so one is dedicated for each of the metals you weld.
 This will prevent cross-contamination of your material.

 On butt welds, you sometimes see a black line on the back side of the joint and occasionally there may be incomplete fusion.
-This is generally caused by the oxide film on the edges of the metal.
+The oxide film on the edges of the metal is often the cause.

-To get complete fusion, it helps to clean the edges with a sharp file just before the parts are tacked together.
+To get complete fusion, clean the edges with a sharp file just before you tack the parts together.